 Hairstylists cut and style hair to suit the client's face and lifestyle; recommending home care maintenance to ensure each client always looks and feels his or her best.

-- shampoo, cut, trim, colour, wave, and style hair, wigs, hairpieces and extensions,
+- shampoo, cut, trim, colour, perm and style hair, wigs, hairpieces and extensions,

 - shave, trim and shape beards and mustaches,